riolet/poline/README.md

 The equivalent awk version can be found on [commandlinefu](http://www.commandlinefu.com/commands/view/2012/graph-of-connections-for-each-hosts).

 # Quick Start
-pol gives you a list of list in the variable
+You can build and install pol from source as follows:

 ```
-_
+make
+sudo make install
 ```

-Yes, that's the underscore.
+pol *stdin* in the variable *_* (underscore) in the form of a list of lists.

 pol also imports *print_function*, so print can be used as a function.